-Thomas A. Page Chairman of the Board, President and Chief Executive Officer [MAP TO CALIFORNIA CENTER FOR THE ARTS, ESCONDIDO]
+Thomas A. Page Chairman of the Board, President and Chief Executive Officer

-Notice of Annual Meeting of Shareholders of SDG&E

-Office of the Secretary

-San Diego Gas & Electric Company
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS

+SAN DIEGO GAS & ELECTRIC COMPANY

 P.O.
 Box 1831, 101 Ash Street

 San Diego, California 92112-4150

 Tuesday, April 25, 1995

-The Annual Meeting of Shareholders of San Diego Gas & Electric Company will be held on Tuesday, April 25, 1995, at 11:00 a.m. at the California Center for the Arts, Escondido, 340 North Escondido Boulevard, Escondido, California, to:
+The Annual Meeting of Shareholders of San Diego Gas & Electric Company will be held on Tuesday, April 25, 1995, at 11:00 a.m. at the California Center for the Arts, Escondido, 340 North Escondido Boulevard, Escondido, California, to consider and act upon:

-- Elect ten persons as Directors of SDG&E the names of the ten nominees intended to be presented for election are Richard C. Atkinson, Ann Burr, Richard A. Collato, Daniel W. Derbes, Catherine T. Fitzgerald, Robert H. Goldsmith, William D. Jones, Ralph R. Ocampo, Thomas A. Page and Thomas C. Stickel; - 2.
-Consider and take action upon a proposal to approve and implement a holding company structure for SDG&E and a related agreement of merger which, if approved, will involve (i) formation of a holding company, SDO Parent Co., Inc. (whose name is subject to change prior to implementation of the holding company structure), (ii) current holders of SDG&E Common Stock having their shares converted into shares of common stock of the holding company, (iii) SDG&E becoming a subsidiary of the holding company, and (iv) consummation of related activities to complete the transition into a holding company structure; - Consider and take action upon a proposal to amend, restate and extend the 1986 Long-Term Incentive Plan; - 4.
-Consider and act upon a proposal submitted by individual shareholders and described in the enclosed proxy statement and prospectus, if properly presented at the meeting; and - Act upon such other business as may properly come before the Annual Meeting. - The SDG&E Board of Directors has fixed the close of business on March 1, 1995 as the record date for the determination of shareholders entitled to notice of and to vote at the Annual Meeting and any adjournment or postponement thereof.
-It is anticipated that the proxy material will be mailed to shareholders on or about the date of this notice.
+- The election of ten persons as Directors of SDG&E--the nominees are Richard C. Atkinson, Ann Burr, Richard A. Collato, Daniel W. Derbes, Catherine T. Fitzgerald, Robert H. Goldsmith, William D. Jones, Ralph R. Ocampo, Thomas A. Page and Thomas C. Stickel; - 2.
+A proposal to approve and implement a holding company structure for SDG&E and a related agreement of merger which, if approved, will involve (i) formation of a holding company, SDO Parent Co., Inc. (name subject to change), (ii) holders of SDG&E Common Stock having their shares converted into shares of common stock of the holding company, (iii) SDG&E becoming a subsidiary of the holding company, and (iv) consummation of related activities to complete the transition to a holding company structure; - 3.
+A proposal to amend, restate and extend the 1986 Long-Term Incentive Plan; - 4.
+A shareholders' proposal regarding criteria for incentive compensation; and - 5.
+Such other business as may properly come before the Annual Meeting.

+The close of business on March 1, 1995 has been fixed as the record date for the determination of shareholders entitled to notice of and to vote at the Annual Meeting and any adjournment or postponement thereof.

-San Diego, California By order of the Board of Directors March 10, 1995
+San Diego, California March 10, 1995 By order of the Board of Directors N. A. Peterson Senior Vice President, General Counsel and Secretary

-N. A. Peterson, Senior Vice President, General Counsel and Secretary YOUR VOTE IS IMPORTANT!
+YOUR VOTE IS IMPORTANT!
 Please sign and return your enclosed proxy promptly, even if you expect to attend the Annual Meeting.
 A business reply envelope is enclosed for your convenience in returning the proxy.
 It requires no postage if mailed within the United States.
 Ample free parking will be available at the California Center for the Arts, Escondido.